 The new building, designed by Shepley, Rutan, and Coolidge, who had also completed the Glessner’s mansion, cost $648,000 to build.
 It quickly filled with collections and within a year gifts to the museum equaled half the cost of the building.

-Early holdings included prints donated by Elizabeth H. Stickney, with etchings by Rembrandt and Whistler, and architectural casts sent to the Columbian Exposition by the French government and presented to the museum by Timothy Blackstone.
+Early holdings included prints donated by Elizabeth H. Stickney, with etchings by Rembrandt and Whistler, and architectural casts sent to the Columbian Exposition by the French government.

 The entrance hall was filled with reproductions of classical sculptures.
 The museum also had paintings by Rembrandt as well as Van Dyke, Rubens, and other Dutch masters.
 In 1890, Charles and his like-minded colleague Martin Ryerson paid $200,000 for the paintings with funds they’d contributed as well as donations raised from Marshall Field, Phillip Armour, and other wealthy gents.